 Cause: Dry Sewer Trap or Sewer Leak

 If you think your sewer trap is dry, you can try pouring some water down the floor drain in your basement.
 If that doesn’t fix the issue, you might have a sewer leak, so you’ll want to call a company that handles sewer line repair.

 If your furnace smells musty, mold and mildew have likely been growing in it for some time.

 Cause: Dirty Ductwork

-Your furnace uses air ducts to send warm air across your home.
+Your furnace works with air ducts to send warm air across your home.
 Mold can grow in the ductwork over time, especially if you live in a humid climate.
 You can eliminate the mold by having an HVAC technician do air duct cleaning.

 Trying to fix your heating and cooling system by yourself is hard.
-Your comfort is our top priority at Anderson Heating & A/C, so our professionals are here to help you when you need us.
-When you need furnace repair in that you can depend on, contact us at .
+Your comfort is our top priority at Anderson Heating & A/C, so our pros are here to help you when you need us.
+When you need furnace repair in Carson City that you can depend on, call us at 775-230-7628.